iamyixuan/stress_fiber_polymer/README.md

 The zip file `dataset.zip` in `data` folder contains 5321 2D microstructure slices and the corresponding z-normal stress distribution.

-Each slice is store in a `numpy` array with the filename being the corresponding coordinates values.
+Each slice is stored in a `numpy` array with the filename being the corresponding coordinates values.

 ## Load data